1.4.27 Harmful Sexual Behaviour

 - Possess, download or store an explicit image or video of a child, even if the child gave their permission for it to be created.

-However, if a young person is found creating or sharing images, the police can choose to record that a crime has been committed but that taking formal action is not in the public interest.
+However, if a child is found creating or sharing images, the police can choose to record that a crime has been committed but that taking formal action is not in the public interest.

 3. Key Principles